GMFelixfex/GDV-SoSe-2022/Exercise 4/readme.md

 ```

-Step 4: We split the Image in 2500 tiles (16x16 size)
+Step 4: We split the Image into 4096 tiles (16x16 size)

-Step 5: We match a picture to every tile via the trainingdata
+Step 5: We match a picture to every tile via the training data

  ```python
 def  findBestMatch(trainData, sample):